mongodb/stitch-examples/helloworld/README.md

 ### Serve the app

-In your terminal, go to the root directory where the html file is (`examples/helloworld`).
+Edit `index.html` in this directory, and change the line `var MY_APP_ID = "..."` so that it contains the name of the app you created earlier.
-Run the command:
+Then run the command:

 `python -m SimpleHTTPServer`